Sports in Dallas: Roller Derby

 The Dallas Derby Devils were founded in November 2004 and are the original North Texas roller derby league with a current roster of over one hundred active skaters.
 Dallas Derby Devils is one of the largest flat track derby leagues in the southern United States.
 The Dallas Derby Devils are an original member of the Women's Flat Track Derby Association (WFTDA).
 Game have been held at NYTEX Sports Centre in North Richland Hills since 2008.
 In 2019, the Dallas Derby Devils integrated the Rolling Rebellion, a Junior Roller Derby Association (JRDA) team, into their ranks expanding the program to include all youth ages 7-17 years of age.
 The league currently holds a full home season schedule in addition to their annual Clover Cup Tournament.

 Cricket

-In 2021, USA Cricket announced it would be moving its headquarters to Grand Prairie, at the stadium formerly known as AirHogs Stadium.
+In 2021, USA Cricket announced it would be moving its headquarters to Grand Prairie at the stadium formerly known as AirHogs Stadium.
 Cricket is popular among diaspora from South Asian countries.
 Local universities such as SMU, University of Texas at Arlington and University of Texas at Dallas have their own cricket clubs that are affiliated with USA Cricket.

+In 2023, a new Twenty20 cricket league called Major League Cricket formed and originally started off with 6 teams.
+One of those teams are The Texas Super Kings, who are also located in Grand Prairie.

 Call of Duty

 The Dallas Empire competes in the Call of Duty League, also known as, CDL.
 The Empire are one of the 12 inaugural teams in the Call of Duty League.
 During the first season of the CDL, the Dallas Empire defeated Atlanta FaZe 5-1 to capture the CDL's first-ever league championship.
 Call of Duty Esports legend, Crimsix took the Call of Duty Championship Finals MVP.
 Dallas Empire is owned by Team Envy.
+The team was renamed to OpTic Texas following the merger of Envy and OpTic Gaming.
+Meanwhile, they became the first team to win back to back world championships in the CDL era.